 - Any kind of berries can be used as well as mango, oranges, pineapple and peaches.

-This post has been updated with clearer instructions and new photos.
-The original post was first published on July 7, 2014.
+This post has been updated and was first published on July 7, 2014.